 One person in the household goes to work outside the home, while others are at home.
 How do we control exposure?

-It is recommended to create a “transition space” in your home, such as an entryway or mud room, that is used to take off clothes after returning from travel or work and to wash and/or shower before joining the rest of the family, as long as they are healthy.
-If the person who works outside the home has been exposed to someone with known COVID-19 or are a healthcare provider, they should self-quarantine, stay in a part of the home separate from others, frequently wash hands, and use separate drinking and eating utensils and dishes.
+Although we have learned a lot about COVID-19 and its transmission, Cure SMA still recommends to create a “transition space” in your home, such as an entryway or mud room, that is used to take off clothes after returning from travel or work and to wash and/or shower before joining the rest of the family, if they are healthy.
+If the person who works outside the home has been exposed to someone with known COVID-19, they should self-quarantine, stay in a part of the home separate from others, frequently wash hands, and use separate drinking and eating utensils and dishes.
 Clothes should be washed and dried in the hottest temperature tolerable for the fabric.
 Don’t shake out clothes, as this can put the infection into the air.
 If this person feels ill, they should wear a face mask and self-isolate from the rest of the family.

 How long should we quarantine if we are exposed vs. how long should we isolate if we are sick?